krakel/debian-installation/README.md

 ## run options

 After a new installaion you need to run the script without sudo.
 This option add the user to the sudoer group.
-You need logout to apply the changes!
+You need logout to apply these change!

 ```
 ./install.sh -su